UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SSL support should be enabled for the UNICORE/X - TSI communication to
 increase security.
-This is a MUST when UNICORE/X and TSI run on the
+This is a **MUST** when UNICORE/X and TSI run on the
 same host, and/or user login is possible on the UNICORE/X host, to
 prevent attackers gaining control over the TSI.

-You need
+You need:

 - a private key and certificate for the TSI,

-  - the CA certificate of the TSI certificate
+- the CA certificate of the TSI certificate,

 - the DN (subject distinguished name) of the UNICORE/X servers that
   shall be allowed to connect to the TSI,

 - the CA certificate of the UNICORE/X certificate.

 The certificate of the TSI signer CA must be added to the UNICORE/X
 truststore.

 The following configuration options must be set in ``tsi.properties``:

 :``tsi.keystore``: file containing the private TSI key in PEM format

 :``tsi.keypass``: password for decrypting the key

 :``tsi.certificate``: file containing the TSI certificate in PEM format

 :``tsi.truststore``: file containing the certificate of the accepted CA(s)
  in PEM format

 :``tsi.allowed_dn.NNN``: allowed DNs of UNICORE/X servers in RFC format

 SSL is activated if the keystore file is specified in ``tsi.properties``.